 I am proudly Chinese.
 Increasingly, I am finding that Londoners are becoming more familiar with hotpots as more and more hotpot eateries are popping up across town.
 It is the Chinese tradition and culture to have hotpots at this time of the year and what can be hotter and steamier than a boiling hotpot?
+We decided to have a Luxury hotpot at Hot May Pot Pot.

 The restaurant – Situated just five minutes away from Harrods in Knightsbridge, Hot May Pot Pot has been opened by a charming team from Harbin, North China.
 It is sumptuous in style with outside floral decorations creating a warm welcome.
 Inside, two floors of more sumptuousness with comfortable leather booths and individual hotpots for every guest.